Create a Basic RDP Connection

 - RDP connections that uses RDP protocol security options

-For information about the different ways you can create connections (within the app, in a script, or at the command-line when you run a script that way), or to see examples of the connection panels in the Eggplant Test apps, see Managing Connections in Eggplant Test Applications.
+For general information about the different ways you can create connections (within the app, in a script, or at the command-line when you run a script that way), or to see examples of the various connection panels, see Adding Connections in Eggplant Applications.

 Basic RDP Connections

-While you can only connect to Windows and Linux systems as SUTs, you can use the RDP connection type from Eggplant products running on any supported platform (Windows, Mac, or Linux).
+While you can only connect to Windows and Linux systems as SUTs using RDP, you can use the RDP connection type from Eggplant applications running on any supported platform (Windows, Mac, or Linux).

-To create a basic RDP connection, provide the following information about the Windows system you want to connect to as a SUT.
-Below the table describing these fields are examples of how to specify this option in a SenseTalk connect command or when you run a script from the command line.
+To create a basic RDP connection, provide the following information about the Windows system you want to connect to as a SUT:

 | Basic Connection Information | Description |